Birmingham

 • Glasshouse Tap Unit 6B - Waterside Business Park Birmingham B30 3DR

 Brewery and tap for Glasshouse Brewery.
 Situated in an industrial estate alongside the canal, access is either from Pershore Road (and snake your way through the industrial estate) or from the path alongside the canal.
 Street food is usually available from changing vendors.
-Cask beer sometimes available alongside half a dozen of keg taps.
+Cask beer usually available alongside half a dozen of keg taps.

 • Golden Hind Telephone(0121) 356 6847 Kingstanding Road Birmingham B44 8JR